MTreasterUGA/Amhy-sex-determination/readme.txt

 gene_ontology.R was used to create list of genes with GO terms for stickleback and pull p values for differential expression for each gene

-figures_tables.R was used to generate figures for publication and subset data into tables
+figures_tables_stas.R was used to subset data into tables, generate figures for publication, and perform various statistical analyses